illo0minated/raspberry-sharp-io/README.md

 + **High-level behaviors** for output pins, including *blink*, *pattern* and *chaser*

 ### Raspberry.IO.SerialPeripheralInterface
+You can easily add a reference to it in your Visual Studio projects using the **[Raspberry.IO.Raspberry.IO.SerialPeripheralInterface Nuget](https://www.nuget.org/packages/Raspberry.IO.SerialPeripheralInterface3)**.

 + Preliminary support for SPI through Raspberry.IO.SerialPeripheralInterface assembly
 + Includes SPI samples for MCP3008 ADC and MCP4822 DAC
 + Includes support for Linux's kernel SPI module driver spi-bcm2708 (/dev/spidev0.0)

 ### Raspberry.IO.InterIntegratedCircuit
+You can easily add a reference to it in your Visual Studio projects using the **[Raspberry.IO.Raspberry.IO.InterIntegratedCircuit Nuget](https://www.nuget.org/packages/Raspberry.IO.InterIntegratedCircuit3)**.

 + Preliminary support for I2C through Raspberry.IO.InterIntegratedCircuit assembly
 + Includes I2C sample for MCP23017 I/O expander